roobottom/roodesign2019/site/content/pages/1.services/index.md

 services:
   -
     type: card
-    card_title: 'Teams & Processes'
+    card_title: People
-    card_content: |
-      Organising modern product, design and development teams into effective units is often challenging.
-When there's no clear voice leading the way, I help by:

-      * Assessing team capability
-      * Plugging skill gaps
-      * Improving inter-team relationships
-      * Evolving processes
-      * Aligning everyone around a human-centred design approach
+    card_content: 'Coordinating designers, developers and product-people into effective teams is often challenging.
+I''ve led numerous teams, and I know how to get the best from people.'
-    card_cover: /assets/illustrations/map.svg
+    card_cover: /assets/illustrations/people.svg
+    card_footer: |
+      ### I help by:

+      * Clarifying roles and responsibilities
+      * Identifying who you should hire
+      * Mentoring team-members and leaders
   -
     type: card
-    card_title: 'Usability reviews'
+    card_title: Processes
-    card_content: |
-      It's easy to overlook good usability in favour of just getting the product out of the door.
-My years of hands-on experience makes me ideally placed to:

-      * Assess the usability of your product
-      * Identify issues with the most significant impact
-      * Introduce best practice to ensure good usability going forward
+    card_content: 'A clear process is *the* key to success for digital teams.
+I''ve spent countless hours refining procedures to create brilliant products.'
-    card_cover: /assets/illustrations/compass.svg
+    card_cover: /assets/illustrations/processes.svg
-  -
+    card_footer: |
+      ### I help by:

+      * Reviewing and refining processes
+      * Coaching leaders in creating effective workflows
+      * Aligning teams around a human-centred design approach -
     type: card
-    card_title: 'Creativity workshops'
+    card_title: Workshops
-    card_content: |
-      The best ideas are often locked-away in people's heads.
-Either, they don't identify as "creative" or don't know how to articulate their thoughts.
-I run workshops to help:

-      * Frame a problem to arrive at unexpected answers
-      * Leverage the experience of team members from across your business
-      * Find solutions that are cheap and easy to implement
+    card_content: 'Sometimes the best ideas are locked away in the head of the most unexpected people.
+I''m experienced in running workshops that draw-out creativity.'
     card_cover: /assets/illustrations/brain.svg
+    card_footer: |
+      ### Workshops help by:

+      * Reframing complex problems to make them easier to solve
+      * Leveraging the experience of diverse people
+      * Fostering early alignment
   -
     type: card
-    card_title: 'Design systems'
+    card_title: 'Hands-on design'
+    card_content: 'Many of the teams I work with require an experienced pair of hands to accelerate their output.
+I can help with the day-to-day responsibilities of design and development.'
+    card_cover: /assets/illustrations/pencils.svg
-    card_content: |
+    card_footer: |
-      Inconsistent interfaces are a problem.
-Forcing users to relearn similar interactions leads to frustration.
-I help design and build pattern libraries and design system that:

-      * Ensure interface consistency
-      * Provide detailed specifications for developers
+      ### I'm adept at:

+      * Research and ideation
+      * Creating design systems
-      * Speed-up the design process — saving time and money
+      * Visual design
-    card_cover: /assets/illustrations/cogs.svg
+      * Front-end development
 fieldset: services
 template: services
 id: 4ee381aa-1e14-40cc-a5ac-b6014689fab0